TheFallenSpirit/ESDocs/legal/terms.md

 If you have any questions or concerns, please contact a member of the ES Team via the [ES Community](https://discord.gg/) Discord server, or via email to [thefallenspirit@outlook.com](mailto:thefallenspirit@outlook.com).

+## Subscription Policy
+For terms regarding subscriptions, please refer to our [Subscription Policy](/legal/subscriptions).

 <br/>

 Revision 1.3.2 - ES Terms of Use